 - Building a Mental Health Chatbot

 If you decide to build a HIPAA-compliant app ignoring some of the regulatory requirements, that may turn out a major blow to your budget.
 Building HIPAA compliant apps is not just a legal obligation, but it’s also a measure of credibility and trustworthiness in the healthcare industry.
-For exemplary purposes, we can discuss a couple of cases that demonstrate the likely expenses if you decide that it’s not worth it to make a mobile app HIPAA-compliant.

 Related: App Development Costs: The Complete Breakdown

-The company had to settle for a $1,000,000 fine with OCR, following 3 data breaches, only one of which had to do with digital malpractice: they let Google and other search engines index health plan-related documents.
+Aetna Life Insurance Company had to settle for a $1,000,000 fine with OCR, following 3 data breaches, only one of which had to do with digital malpractice: they let Google and other search engines index health plan-related documents.

 Related: Insurance App Development Guide